dorkbox/Console/README.md

  1. Controls `ECHO` on/off in the console
  1. Controls `Ctrl-C` (SIGINT) on/off in the console
  1. Multi-threaded, intelligent buffering of command input for simultaneous input readers on different threads
+ 1. Solves un-interruptable blocking reads from System.in when in an "unsupported" terminal (ie: anything other than a *nix/windows shell) so one can successfully stop reading from the input stream,

 - This is for cross-platform use, specifically - linux arm/32/64, mac 32/64, and windows 32/64.
 Java 6+